HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ### Sidechains Transactions Commitment

 The structure of the mainchain block headers was upgraded to enable sidechains.
 A new data field, the Sidechain Transactions Commitment (SCTxsCommitment) was introduced.
-The SCTxsCommitment is basically a Merkle root of an additional Merkle tree.
-Besides the regular Merkle Root included in a block header serving as a summary of all transactions contained in a block this second Merkle tree comprises all sidechain-related transactions, namely:
+The SCTxsCommitment is basically a Merkle root of an additional [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees).
+Besides the regular Merkle root included in a block header serving as a summary of all transactions, this second Merkle tree comprises all sidechain-related transactions, namely:

 - **Forwart Transfers** (FTs)sending assets from main- to sidechain
 - **Withdrawal Certificates** (WCerts) communicating Backward Transfers to the mainchain
 - **Backward Transfer Requests** (BTRs) initiating backward transfers from within the mainchain
 - **Ceased Sidechain Withdrawals** (CSW) allowing a user to withdraw assets from a sidechain which has become inactive

 All these sidechain-related transactions are placed into a merkle tree, grouped by sidechain identifiers in different branches, and the resulting Merkle tree root is placed in the mainchain block header as the Sidechain Transactions Commitment.
-Including this data in the block headers allows sidechain nodes to easily synchronize and verify sidechain related transactions (sidechain DO monitor the mainchain) without the need to transmit the entire mainchain block.
+Including this data in the [block headers](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header) allows sidechain nodes to easily synchronize and verify sidechain related transactions (sidechain DO monitor the mainchain) without the need to transmit the entire mainchain block.
 Furthermore, it allows the construction of a SNARK proving that all sidechain-related transactions of a given mainchain block have been processed correctly.

 ### Withdrawal Safeguard